gcallah/MiscWriting/AI/LLMs.md

 Similarly, when these probability engines output a very ridiculous answer, it is sometimes described as an "hallucination."
 But LLMs do not "hallucinate."
 They work entirely on probabilities.
-The fact that 95% of the time X would be the best word to follow Y means that 5% of the time it won’t be, and some fraction of that 5%, it will be crazily wrong, like when [Google AI recommended](https://www.benzinga.com/general/social-media/24/05/39027017/google-ai-search-tells-woman-to-use-glue-on-pizza-to-keep-cheese-in-place-and-she-did-heres-#) using glue to prevent cheese from slipping off of pizza.
+The fact that 95% of the time X would be the best word to follow Y means that 5% of the time it won't be, and some fraction of that 5%, it will be crazily wrong, like when [Google AI recommended](https://www.benzinga.com/general/social-media/24/05/39027017/google-ai-search-tells-woman-to-use-glue-on-pizza-to-keep-cheese-in-place-and-she-did-heres-#) using glue to prevent cheese from slipping off of pizza.